Deck Deposit in Ontario (Kitchener-Waterloo): What’s Normal + A Safe Payment Schedule

 But even in these cases, you should be able to get clarity in writing:

-If you want a baseline on local pricing so you can sanity-check bids:
+If you want a baseline on local pricing so you can sanity-check bids, start with our province-wide deck cost guide, then drill into city-level numbers:

 Deck deposit red flags (KWC-specific)